sulaimonwasiu/TaskTracker/README.md

 - Create new tasks
 - List all tasks or filter by status
 - Update task descriptions
-- Change task status (e.g., to "in-progress" or "done")
+- Change task status (e.g. From "todo" to "in-progress" or "done")
 - Delete tasks
 - Persistent storage using SQLite and JSON file storage